ananta-tamboli/gowoogle/_posts/2017-08-07-python-vs-go.md

 Just pip install some libraries and you can start typing out code to do things right away.

 You don't need to compile anything, there's no requirements.txt file to maintain, no breaking changes happening because of library updates, none of that stuff.
 You just run the interpreter and start typing away.

+For linux users it may not come as a surprise but most of the major distros have python interpreter inbuilt.

+Head over to [python tutorials on my website](https://gowoogle.com/categories#Python-Tutorial) if you want to learn python.

-Why do people use Go?
+* Why do people use Go?

 Go is a powerful language that can be used to build an amazing, scalable application.